 Before taking any further steps, you should know that we DO NOT recommend jailbreaking your iDevices.
 No matter if we talk about your iPhone, iPad, or iPod touch.
 Jailbreaking is a process that will automatically void your warranty and additionally purchased AppleCare+.
 Besides that, during the procedure you are risking to “brick” your iDevice, encountering a higher risk of security breaches and planted malware, as well as a lot of bugs.
 So, jailbreaking iDevices is for users who feel very comfortable working and troubleshooting their iPads, iPhones, and iPods.

-Still Want to Jailbreak Your iDevice?
+Still, Want to Jailbreak Your iDevice?

 If you feel brave and comfortable enough, to jailbreak your iDevice while knowing all its downsides, this section is just for you.

 Aside from the risks, jailbreaking your iDevice also brings a lot of pluses.
 It allows you access to Cydia, an alternative App Store for “jailbroken” iDevices.
-Cydia is not an ordinary app that you can find on the Apple’s App Store.
+Cydia is not an ordinary app that you can find on Apple’s App Store.
 You can get it on your iPhone only using a “jailbreaking” tool such as TaiG, Pangu, etc.

 Jailbreaking allows you to customize your iDevice to your needs and likings.
 It even provides you apps that Apple currently prohibits.
-That include tweaks like lock screen customizations, changing the default apps, control center customizations, additional 3D Touch and Touch ID features, creating shortcuts, UI adjustments, and much more.
+That includes tweaks like lock screen customizations, changing the default apps, control center customizations, additional 3D Touch and Touch ID features, creating shortcuts, UI adjustments, and much more.
 But, most importantly, jailbreaking gives you access to iMessage across all types of devices, including the Windows PCs.

 How to Jailbreak Your iDevice?

 Once you are done with the backups, the best thing to do is to restore your iDevice using iTunes.
-Having a clean iPhone or iPad, gives better results during the jailbreak process.
+Having a clean iPhone or iPad gives better results during the jailbreak process.

 Your next step is downloading a jailbreak software on your PC or Mac.
 Run the software and follow the instructions to move through the procedure.
 Once you install the jailbroken OS on your iDevice, look for an app called Cydia.
 If you can’t find it, download it from the internet.
 Cydia is your jailbroken app store that can do many tricks and tweaks.